cuga-rajal/opensim_apple_arm64/README.md

 architectures, along with some enhancements and bug fixes on top of the latest Bullet version.
 The general plan is to build Bullet libraries for all the major architectures used in Opensimulator from the same code base and build method, to provide the best parity across all platforms.
+His streamlined build process works well on macOS and is being used for all test versions of 3.25.

+Misterblue also updated the Bullet wrapper to version 1.2 which displays the correct Bullet version number when queried in-world through scripting functions.
+It updates some 32-bit variables to 64-bit which may give minor performance improvements.
+It also integrates some Mac-compatibility patches previously posted here, so those patches will no longer be needed when building Bullet with the v1.2 wrapper.

-Misterblue and I were aware of some physics-related bugs and we compared notes to make a list of issues.
+Misterblue and I were aware of some physics-related bugs and we compared notes to make a full list of issues.
 These were not resolved in version 3.25.
-We wanted to reolve at least the biggest issues in the forthcoming Bullet version for Opensimuator.
+We wanted to resolve at least the biggest issues in the forthcoming Bullet version for Opensimuator.

 One issue involved use cases where